izznogooood/myfamilycart/README.md

 No issue is to small, I want your input/ideas.

-*Notabene: Please do not make pull requests directly to the master branch.*
+*Notabene: Please do not make pull requests directly to the master branch.
+Any suggestions (packing) that makes the code less readable will be rejected as it goes against the purpose of the project which is for everyone to learn / be able to read the code.*

 **Functionality**